-Most vulvar cancers are skin cancers (eg, squamous cell carcinoma, melanoma).
+Most vulvar cancers are squamous cell carcinomas; approximately 5% are melanomas.

-Consider vulvar cancers if vulvar lesions, including pruritic lesions and ulcers, do not respond to treatment for STDs or the lesions occur in women at low risk of STDs.
+Consider vulvar cancers if vulvar lesions, including pruritic lesions and ulcers, do not respond to treatment for STIs or the lesions occur in women at low risk of STIs.

 Diagnose vulvar cancer by biopsy, and stage it surgically.